Judith Blake, Baroness Blake of Leeds

 Judith Vivienne Blake, Baroness Blake of Leeds CBE (born 23 July 1953, née Parsons) is a British Labour politician serving as a life peer in the House of Lords since 2021.
-She serves on the opposition front bench as a Shadow Spokesperson for Housing, Communities and Local Government and an Opposition Whip.
+She serves as a Baroness-in-Waiting (Government Whip) in the House of Lords.

-Blake served as the leader of Leeds City Council from 2015 to 2021, becoming the first woman to hold the position.
+Blake served as the leader of Leeds City Council from 2015 to 2021, being the first woman to hold the position.

 Personal life

 Blake was born on 23 July 1953 into a Methodist family in Leeds.
-Both of her parents were doctors.
+Both her parents were doctors.
 She attended Leeds Girls High School until 1971 and then studied History at the University of Kent.

 After university, she began her career in education and social policy, living in London and then Birmingham in the 1980s.
-She taught English to refugees whilst living in Birmingham.
+During her time living in Birmingham, she taught the English language to refugees.
 In 1992, she returned to live in Otley.

 Blake has four children.
-Her youngest child, Olivia Blake was elected as the Member of Parliament for Sheffield Hallam in 2019.
+Her youngest child, Olivia Blake, was elected as the Member of Parliament for Sheffield Hallam in 2019.

 Political career

 Blake was elected as an Otley town councillor, and, except for a two-year gap after losing her seat in Weetwood at the 2000 city council election, has been an elected member of Leeds City Council since 1996.

-She has twice contested the Leeds North West constituency in 2005 and 2010 as the Labour Party's prospective parliamentary candidate, losing on both occasions to Greg Mulholland.
+She contested the Leeds North West constituency in the 2005 and 2010 national elections as the Labour Party's prospective parliamentary candidate.
+In 2005 she came second behind Greg Mulholland of the Liberal Democrats; in 2010, she fell to third behind Julia Mulligan of the Conservatives and re-elected MP Mulholland.

 Following her selection as deputy leader of the Leeds Labour group in 2003, once the party regained control of Leeds in 2010, Blake served as the Deputy Leader of the Council for five years to 2015.
 She was the Executive Cabinet Member for Children & Families during this period, overseeing the city's Children's Services' Ofsted rating change from "inadequate" to "good overall".
 She has been involved in a number of national legal campaigns, worked with education authorities in Yorkshire to raise school standards in the area, and worked on crises and issues with student grades and school placements throughout her career.

 She voted for Yvette Cooper in the 2015 Labour Party leadership election and supported Keir Starmer in the 2020 leadership election.